 Sarah E. Igo

-Sarah E. Igo is an associate professor of history, political science, and sociology at Vanderbilt University with research interests in American cultural and intellectual history, the history of the human sciences, the sociology of knowledge, and the history of privacy and the public sphere.
+Sarah E. Igo is an associate professor of history and the director of the American studies program at Vanderbilt University, with affiliations in law, political science, sociology, and medicine, health, and society.
+Her research interests center on American cultural and intellectual history, the history of the human sciences, the sociology of knowledge, and the history of privacy and the public sphere.
 She is the author of The Averaged American: Surveys, Citizens, and the Making of a Mass Public (2007), which explores the relationship between survey data—opinion polls, sex surveys, consumer research—and modern understandings of self and nation.
 The book was a New York Times Editors' Choice selection and one of Slate’s best books of the year as well as the winner of the President’s Book Award of the Social Science History Association and the Cheiron Book Prize.
-She is currently working on an intellectual and cultural history of privacy in the United States from the late nineteenth century to the present.
+Most recently, she is the author of The Known Citizen: A History of Privacy in Modern America (2018).

 Click here for more information about Sarah E. Igo.